Hat1412/Hat1412/README.md

 - 🐶 Hi, I’m @Hat1412 but You can call me Hat
 - 🦊 I know Python and Mysql
-- 🐵 I'm Learning Web Devolpment
+- 🐵 I'm Learning Web Devolpment,R
-- 🐉 Also See my Blender Projects

 </br>